Chain-of-Sketch: Enabling Global Visual Reasoning

-Note that a task being ``local'' by affording a low $k^*$ for a significant $\alpha$ does not mean that the target depends only on these few $k^*$ patches}.
-The target can still depend on all the patches, but that these few $k^*$ patches are sufficient in order to obtain non-trivial information about the target, i.e., the model can achieve a non-trivial accuracy using these patches and thus weakly learn the task (this weak learning may as well provide a starting point for strong learning).
+\begin{remark} Note that a target being ``local'' by having a low globality degree $k^*$ for a significant $\alpha$ {\it does not mean that the target depends only on these few $k^*$ patches}.
+The target can still depend on all the patches.
+What it means is that these $k^*$ patches are sufficient in order to obtain {\it non-trivial} information about the target, i.e., the model can achieve a non-trivial accuracy using these patches and thus weakly learn the task (this weak learning may as well provide a starting point for strong learning).
 We further clarify this using an experiment in Appendix \ref{app:pvr_majority}. \end{remark}

-According to the definition above, classical vision tasks such as image classification are ``local'' as a few patches often provide significant information on the class (e.g., having a patch containing a dog's ear significantly increases the likelihood of predicting the dog class).
-Whereas in our proposed datasets, seeing a few patches often provides no information on the label.
-Hence, our proposed datasets have a high globality degree, or in short, are rather ``global''.
-For example, in the maze examples, seeing just a few patches from the maze does not help with determining the label.
-Similarly, for the cycles task of size $2n$, if one only sees the connection between $n-1$ nodes, one cannot have any information on the label.
+According to the definition above, vision tasks such as classical image classification are ``local'' as a few patches often provide significant information on the class (e.g., having a patch containing a dog's ear significantly increases the likelihood of predicting the dog class).
+Whereas in our proposed datasets, seeing a few patches often provides no information about the label.
+Hence, our proposed datasets have a high globality degree, or in short, are ``global''.
+For example, in the maze examples, seeing just a few patches from the maze does not help determine the label.
+Similarly, for the cycles task of size $2n$, if one only sees the connections between $n-1$ nodes, one has no information about the label.